lokeshjoshi053/lokeshjoshi053/README.md

 ## âš¡ Approach

-I focus on building **protocol-level systems** rather than isolated applications systems that are scalable, composable, and resilient by design.
+I focus on building **protocol-level systems** rather than isolated applications â€” systems that are scalable, composable, and resilient by design.